zama-ai/concrete-ml/docs/deep-learning/lora_training.md

 ### Inference

-One fine-tuned, the LORA hybrid FHE model can perform inference only, through the `model.inference_model` attribute of the hybrid FHE model.
+Once fine-tuned, the LORA hybrid FHE model can perform inference only, through the `model.inference_model` attribute of the hybrid FHE model.

 <!--pytest-codeblocks:skip-->